Flight of the Intruder (video game): Plot

 The game is loosely based on the novel Flight of the Intruder by Stephen Coonts.
 The player flies several missions off one of the aircraft carriers on Yankee Station.
 The game does not have a real story line but instead is set in the historic conflict of the Vietnam war.
 In campaign mode the player progresses through the different air campaigns of the Vietnam war, with the first mission being the notorious Tonkin Gulf incident, the casus belli escalating the conflict.

 Reception

-The game was received as a successor to the first game of the Falcon series, yet it never was as successful or prominent as the latter.
+The game was received as a successor to the first game of the Falcon series, but was never as successful or prominent as the latter.
 Computer Gaming World in 1990 stated that the player controlling wingmen distinguished the game from other flight simulators, and favorably reviewed the flight models and other realistic features.
 The magazine concluded that the game "is a tour de force in simulation programming ... for the moment, at least, Flight of the Intruder is the king of the flight simulations".
 A 1992 survey in the magazine of wargames with modern settings gave the game three and a half stars out of five, and a 1994 survey gave it three stars.